new york architecture

 Flatiron Food, Architecture and History Tour

 Perhaps no building in New York City stands out more than the Flatiron Building, the triangular landmark sandwiched between Fifth Avenue and Broadway.
-Get an up close and personal look at the iconic piece of architecture on this three-hour tour of the neighborhood.
-You’ll also learn a bit of Union Square history, sample local bites like the babka at Breads Bakery and have plenty of opportunities to snap photos. $50
+Get an up-close-and-personal look at the iconic piece of architecture on this three-hour tour of the neighborhood.
+You’ll also learn a bit of Union Square history, sample local bites at institutions like the award-winning bakery Breads Bakery and Italian food hall Eataly.
+You'll also have plenty of opportunities to snap photos in two of New York's most picturesque neighbourhoods.

 Highlights of Midtown Architectural Tour